Definition and Examples of a Call Option

-If the stock price doesn't rise above the strike price, you won't exercise the option.
-Your only loss is the premium.
+If the price doesn't rise above the strike price, the buyer won't exercise the option.
+The only loss is the premium.
 That’s true even if the stock plummets to zero.

 Selling a Call Option

 A seller of a call option is called the writer.
 A person sells a call option if they are losing money or neutral on the asset.
 Remember, the seller receives the premium whether the call option is exercised or not.
 There are two ways to sell call options.